Choosing Your Wahoo KICKR Direct Drive Turbo Trainer

 Again, this is related to the locked-in position of the bike so all the pressure and friction is focussed on a small area rather than being dispersed over a wider area as the rider shifts around in the saddle constantly, so the movement afforded by the AXIS feet makes riding indoors more comfortable.

-What are the differences between the KICKR V5 and KICKR CORE?
+What are the differences between the KICKR Smart Trainer with WiFi and KICKR CORE?

 The second direct drive model in the Wahoo KICKR range is the more affordable KICKR CORE.
 This looks very similar and still works well with online training apps, but there are a few crucial differences between it and the KICKR.